makevoid/paperbank/Readme.md

     cd miniprint; git branch main

-- gem install escper         --no-ri --no-rdoc
+- sudo gem install escper         --no-ri --no-rdoc
-- gem install rqrcode_png    --no-ri --no-rdoc
+- sudo gem install rqrcode_png    --no-ri --no-rdoc

-- DISCONNECT INTERNET and NEVER RECONNECT AGAIN (otherwise you lose all the benefits of the cold storage)

 if you are truly paranoid you can make the above steps offline, by transferring this repo and the ruby gems via usb stick and installing them manually